RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - For a powerful server (to run that same program or a much larger program):
         - 4 GiB of RAM (the whole of PRG and MEM); 4 GiB of BLK:
             - `RAMa` 0, `RAMz` 1073741823, `BLKz` 2147483647, `VOLz` -1
+1. **Granular @ and ! instructions**:
+    - To facilitate word-indexed addressing the load/store instructions are:
+        - @ = load from word at cell
+        - @b1 = load from least-signficant byte of word at cell
+        - @b2, @b3, @b4 = load from other bytes of word at cell
+        - ! = store to word at cell
+        - !b1 = store to least-signficant byte of word at cell
+        - !b2, !b3, !b4 = store to other bytes of word at cell

 ---